Ministerial Preparation: A call to Ministry

 The call to ministry is an exciting journey, yet there will be challenges along the way.

 For those just beginning this journey there is an online enrollment form available to help you begin this process.
-The Manual of Ministerial Preparation is one guide which will make the path to ministry more understandable.
-Students can use the academic requirements chart as a quick reference guide to the courses required for credentialing in the Wesleyan Church.
+The Guide to Exploring the Call will make the path to ministry more understandable.
+Students can use the academic requirements chart found within its pages as a quick reference guide to the courses required for credentialing in The Wesleyan Church.
+For a more detailed description of the credentialing process, as well as the responsibilities of both the student and The Wesleyan Church, download the Manual of Ministerial Preparation, linked below.

 Ministerial students will find that they have several options to completing requirements for credentials including attending one of our Wesleyan Colleges/Universities, approved seminaries, non-accredited ordination programs, or district extensions.
-If you are beginning ministerial studies, specialized lay ministry training, or transferring ordination to the Wesleyan Church, then be sure to Enroll Online HERE for Ministerial Preparation.
+If you are beginning ministerial studies, specialized lay ministry training, or transferring ordination to the Wesleyan Church, then be sure to Enroll Online HERE for Ministerial Preparation. *Courses must receive a grade of C- or better to be granted credit on your ministerial student transcript.

 Districts play a critical role in the development of ministers through the leadership of the district superintendent and the counsel of the District Board of Ministerial Development.
 The DBMD is entrusted with the nurture and development of ministers in training and those in service to the church.
-Feel free to browse the organizational and ministry functions of the DBMD which are contained in the Manual of Ministerial Preparation and the basic instruction for ministerial students in the Ministerial Preparation Packet.
+Feel free to browse the organizational and ministry functions of the DBMD which are contained in the Manual of Ministerial Preparation and the basic instruction for ministerial students in the Guide to Exploring your Call.
 The DBMD interviews, evaluates, and advises ministerial students by using sets of report forms.
 Education and Clergy Development offers training presentations as a resource to DBMD’s to enhance their ministry.
 It is vital that channels of communication be kept open between pastors, district superintendents, District Boards of Ministerial Development, and our colleges regarding the progress and promise of ministers in training.

 Below you will find resources for your journey into ministry.